jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     |ms_sample_range_png|

 #.
-Click the "Next" button to carry out the buffer subtraction and averaging.
+Click the "Next" button to move to the subtracted profiles window and carry out
+    the buffer subtraction and averaging.
 In this step, RAW carries out a point-by-point average of the defined buffer region(s) and sample region(s).
-For this data, each series has 90 profiles in it.
-So RAW averages the first profile across series 1-30 and 70-90 to create the average buffer profile at that point.
-It then averages the first profile across series 32-44 to create the average sample profile at that point.
-The average buffer profile is then subtracted from the average sample profile to yield the subtracted scattering profile at that point.
+For this data, there are 40 timepoints (one per distinct profile number from the loading page) and each timepoint has 90 profiles associated with it (one per series number from the loading page) So RAW averages the first profile across series 1-30 and 70-90 to create the average buffer profile at that timepoint.
+It then averages the first profile across series 32-44 to create the average sample profile at that timepoint.
+The average buffer profile is then subtracted from the average sample profile to yield the subtracted scattering profile at that timepoint.
-    This is carried out for all points in the series, resulting in 90 subtracted scattering profiles, each at a different measured timepoint.
-    RAW then carries out automated Rg and MW calculations for each subtracted profile and, if successful, displays the results in newly displayed window.
+    This is carried out for all timepoints, resulting in 40 subtracted scattering profiles, each at a different measured timepoint.
+RAW then carries out automated |Rg| and MW calculations for each subtracted profile and displays the results in newly displayed subtracted profiles window.

     |ms_profile_panel_png|

 #.
 A single time resolved measurement doesn't always yield great signal to noise
     data.
-You can see from the subtracted profile plotted at the bottom of the window that the data is highly noisy, and thus the automated Rg and MW calculations were not run successfully.
+You can see from the subtracted profile plotted at the bottom of the window that the data is highly noisy, and thus the automated |Rg| and MW calculations were not run successfully.
 We need to average together multiple measurements to improve this signal to noise and yield usable data.